When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 7. Understand that no one pays you enough to treat you badly

 One of the worst things about freelancing is that you'll sometimes come across nightmare clients who make your life a misery.
-Remember this nugget of wisdom – no one pays you enough to treat you badly!
+Remember this nugget of wisdom – no one pays you enough to mistreat you!
 So if someone is driving you crazy, plot your escape.
 Just make sure you don't burn any bridges by walking away gracefully.

 8. Learn how to walk away without any stress

-Got a bad client you need to get rid of?
+Got a lousy client you need to ditch?
 Learning how to walk away gracefully is a skill that everyone needs to acquire.
-You don't want to damage your reputation or leave any ill feeling.
-So either put your prices up, or the next time they want to hire you for a job say you're working to full capacity and just won't be able to help.
-There are right and wrong ways to ditch clients.
-Learn how to do it the right way.
+You don't want to damage your reputation or leave any ill-feeling.
+So either put your prices up, or the next time they want to hire you for a job say you're working to full capacity and won't be able to help.
+There are right and wrong ways to lose clients; find the right approach.

 9. Avoid negativity

 It's a fact of life: people don't like negative people, so avoid being negative and be happy and positive instead.
 For example, if you've just arrived at a meeting and your client asks if you got there ok.
 Even if the traffic was a nightmare, smile and say that you did and then ask a question that allows them to chat about themselves.
 Positive people are well-liked.
 Remember that.